sagemath/trac_to_gh/Issue 2473.md

 # Issue 2473: [with patch, needs review] BipartiteGraph.__init__ does not properly initialize for some inputs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2473

 Original creator: rhinton